yoshuawuyts/knowledge/life/life.md

 ## Deal with being jealous
 - talk about your fears, openly and immediately.
 Even if you think you're being irrational.
-- jealousy is a symptome that someone is feeling insecure or threatened
+- jealousy is a symptom that someone is feeling insecure or threatened
 - jealousy comes from someone's needs not being met or someone's being threatened
 - people who don't feel threatened don't feel jealous